Lululemon’s new headquarters goes to public hearing in two weeks, and a slew of new renderings of the impressive building have been released.

-Lululemon has come a long way from when it was founded in Vancouver in 1998.
-Two years later, in 2000, the company’s first store opened in Kitsilano, and today there are more than 400 stores worldwide and the brand is a household name.
+The company has come a long way from when it was founded in Vancouver in 1998.
+Two years later, in 2000, Lululemon’s first store opened in Kitsilano on West 4th, and today there are more than 400 stores worldwide and with the brand being a household name.

-Now Lululemon is set to embark on a new chapter in Vancouver, the construction of a brand new headquarters, something the company calls its Store Support Centre.
+Now they’re set to embark on a new chapter, the construction of a brand new headquarters, something the company calls its Store Support Centre.
+The building is designed to accommodate up to 4,000 employees.

 The new building, at 1980 Foley Street in the False Creek Flats, will consolidate approximately 2,000 staff currently spread across four buildings in Vancouver, including the company’s current headquarters at Burrard and Cornwall.
 The new building will be able to accommodate up to 4,000 staff, a number Lululemon expects the company to reach by 2032.